- 1 Overview

 The Glance web application is built to resist attack.
 We use dedicated web servers and database servers, with all unnecessary features removed to reduce the attack surface.
 We have development policies and tools in place to create code that resists injection, cross-site scripting, and request-forgery attacks.

 Glance Networks stores the Session details from any given session.
-We do not store any of the data from the session itself, but rather the details about the session at a high-level.
+We only store session metadata and do not store any data from the session itself.

-- the Session Type (whether a Cobrowse or Screenshare session).
+- the Session Type (whether a Cobrowse or Screenshare session).” – remove comma and period?

 Internal Glance Monitoring

-Glance has the Super-User capability to monitor a session if a request comes from our customer that the session be joined.
+If requested by a customer via written correspondence, an authorized Glance Super-user can join an active session for the purpose of testing or monitoring activities.
 We would require the unique Session ID and the Glance User Address to locate and join that session.
 We do not actively monitor any sessions and make it a practice to not join any session unless otherwise required to by our clients.